Postdoctoral Research Associate,

 Leverhulme Centre for Anthropocene Biodiversity

 My PhD (Imperial College London) examined the effects of land-use change on the Brazilian Atlantic Forest avifauna, followed by a short post-doctoral position researching avian frugivore dispersal in degraded Amazonian and Atlantic forest systems.
 I then moved to the Centre for Ecology and Hydrology, as a statistical ecologist analysing abundance and occupancy data for a wide range of UK species.
-This was followed by work as a spatial ecological modeller focusing on ecosystem services in GB agricultural landscapes.
-I have now moved to LCAB to investigate the complexities of biodiversity change in the Anthropocene.
+This was followed by work as a spatial ecological modeller focusing on ecosystem services in agricultural landscapes.
+My work at LCAB covers a range of topics centred around the complexities of biodiversity change in the Anthropocene.

 My research background is in community and landscape ecology, investigating how species communities are altered by land-use change.
 I am also interested in functional ecology from species traits and functional diversity to ecosystem functions.